-Applicants must have a degree with a major in psychology, behavioural or psychological science; or
+- A degree with a major in psychology, behavioural or psychological science ;OR

 - Full official academic transcript/s to evidence that their undergraduate degree in psychology (or equivalent) has been completed.
 In some instances, transcripts will not be available until after the closing date and will need to be submitted as soon as they become available.

 - A curriculum vitae which includes details of any relevant work experience (including voluntary work).